-The Julien J. Studley Graduate Program in International Affairs at The New School
+The New School at the The Studley Graduate Program in International Affairs

 Why you should consider this program